gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 In case of success, it returns `1`.
 Otherwise, it returns `nil` and a string describing the error.

 The input argument `data` can either be a Lua string or a (nested) Lua table holding string fragments.
-In case of table arguments, this method will automatically copy all the string elements piece by piece to the underlying Nginx socket send buffers, which is usually optimal than doing string concatenation operations on the Lua land.
+In case of table arguments, this method will copy all the string elements piece by piece to the underlying Nginx socket send buffers, which is usually optimal than doing string concatenation operations on the Lua land.

 This feature was first introduced in the `v0.5.7` release.